International visitors to the US and marijuana

-- Violators may be prevented from entering the US: If you not a US citizen and are found to be in violation of federal marijuana laws, you may be turned away at the border (or other point of entry such as an airport), and you may also be prevented from entering the US in the future.
+- Violators may be prevented from entering the US: If you not a US citizen and are found to be in violation of federal marijuana laws, or even if it is suspected that you plan to purchase, posses, or consume marijuana, you may be turned away at the border (or other point of entry such as an airport), and you may also be prevented from entering the US in the future.

 US laws and law enforcement